COUNSELORS FOR SOCIAL JUSTICE

 This award acknowledges a counseling or psychology program/ agency that reflects the mission of CSJ in their training of future counselors, work in the community, advocacy, etc. Programs or Agencies nominated for this award should demonstrate outstanding pre-service and/or in-service training in areas such as social justice counseling, multicultural counseling, advocacy, and counseling socially and culturally diverse populations.

-Submit Outstanding Counseling Program/Agency Award Nominations
+CSJ Outstanding Counseling Program/Agency Award Nominations Closed

 DR. JUDY LEWIS COUNSELORS FOR SOCIAL JUSTICE AWARD